shrihari1999/ipl-paytm-alert/README.md

 1. To get Expo push token, refer to https://docs.expo.dev/versions/latest/sdk/notifications/#getexpopushtokenasyncoptions.
 You need to know your way around React and Expo to easily get this
 2. Enter the push tokens in expo_tokens array

+### LINE notifications

+LINE notifications are sent every 10 seconds

+1. To get LINE, refer to https://notify-bot.line.me/en/ and it's docs.
+First, you would need to create a service.
+Then, as a user of that service, you would need to get an access token for a particular chat.
+2. Pass the access token to the LineNotify class

 ## Run
 As a prerequisite, make sure you have python3.7, pip and pipenv installed.